KCL-BMEIS/OOP/week2A.md

 The `-c` option instructs `g++` to *compile* only

 <br>
-Normally it would both compile *and* link
+Otherwise it would both compile *and* link
 ]